George Wolseley: Military career

 His father died in 1840, leaving a widow and seven children to survive on his Army pension.
 Money was short, leaving the Wolseley sons to be educated at the local school instead of being sent to England as was typical for boys of their class.
 He was commissioned into the 84th Regiment of Foot in 1857 and saw active service in the response to the Indian Mutiny.
 He became Assistant Adjutant-General with the Candahar Field Force in 1878, Assistant Adjutant-General in Egypt in 1882 (seeing action again at the Battle of Tel el-Kebir in September of that year) and Assistant Adjutant-General in the Nile Expedition of 1884.
 He became commander of a brigade in Burma in 1889 (which secured the town of Wuntho in 1891) and General Officer Commanding the Lahore District in India in March 1895.
 He went on to be General Officer Commanding the forces in the Punjab in 1897 and Commander-in-Chief Madras Command in 1898.
-He served as such for five years until October 1903, but had an extended leave back home in 1902 after his wife′s death.
+He served as such for five years until October 1903, but had an extended leave back home in 1902 after his wife's death.
+He was promoted to full general in May 1906.